-Rule 9.
-Notice of Claims
+RULE 9 Notice of Claims

-- (a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
+(a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
 Any such notice shall include a short statement of its factual basis.
-No claim, remedy, counterclaim, or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice. - (b) Claimant's notice of claims is the Demand for Arbitration referenced in Rule 5.
+No claim, remedy, counterclaim or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice.

+(b) Claimant's notice of claims is the Demand for Arbitration referenced in Rule 5.
 It shall include a statement of the remedies sought.
 The Demand for Arbitration may attach and incorporate a copy of a Complaint previously filed with a court.
-In the latter case, Claimant may accompany the Complaint with a copy of any Answer to that Complaint filed by a Respondent. - (c) Within seven (7) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response and a statement of any affirmative defenses, including jurisdictional challenges, or counterclaims it may have.
+In the latter case, Claimant may accompany the Complaint with a copy of any Answer to that Complaint filed by a Respondent.

+(c) Within seven (7) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response and a statement of any affirmative defenses, including jurisdictional challenges, or counterclaims it may have.
+JAMS may grant reasonable extensions of time to file a response or counterclaim prior to the appointment of the Arbitrator.

-- (d) Within seven (7) calendar days of service of a counterclaim, a Claimant may submit to JAMS and serve on other Parties a response to such counterclaim and any affirmative defenses, including jurisdictional challenges, it may have. - (e) Any claim or counterclaim to which no response has been served will be deemed denied. - (f) Jurisdictional challenges under Rule 11 shall be deemed waived, unless asserted in a response to a Demand or counterclaim or promptly thereafter, when circumstances first suggest an issue of arbitrability.
+(d) Within seven (7) calendar days of service of a counterclaim, a Claimant may submit to JAMS and serve on other Parties a response to such counterclaim and any affirmative defenses, including jurisdictional challenges, it may have.

+(e) Any claim or counterclaim to which no response has been served will be deemed denied.

+(f) Jurisdictional challenges under Rule 11 shall be deemed waived, unless asserted in a response to a Demand or counterclaim or promptly thereafter, when circumstances first suggest an issue of arbitrability.

-Rule 10.
-Changes of Claims
+RULE 10 Changes of Claims

-After the filing of the Demand and before the Arbitrator is appointed, any Party may make a new or different claim against a Party or any third Party that is subject to Arbitration in the proceeding.
+After the filing of the Demand and before the Arbitrator is appointed, any Party may make a new or different claim against a Party or any third party that is subject to Arbitration in the proceeding.
 Such claim shall be made in writing, filed with JAMS and served on the other Parties.
-Thereafter the response and reply procedure for Submissions of Claim shall apply.
+Thereafter, the response and reply procedure for submissions of claims shall apply.
 After the Arbitrator is appointed, no new or different claim may be submitted except with the Arbitrator's approval.

-Rule 11.
-Interpretation of Rules and Jurisdictional Challenges
+RULE 11 Interpretation of Rules and Jurisdictional Challenges

-- (a) Once appointed, the Arbitrator shall resolve disputes about the interpretation and applicability of these Rules and conduct of the Arbitration Hearing.
-The resolution of the issues by the Arbitrator shall be final. - (b) Jurisdictional and arbitrability disputes, including disputes over the formation, existence, validity, interpretation or scope of the Agreement under which Arbitration is sought, and who are proper Parties to the Arbitration, shall be submitted to and ruled on by the Arbitrator.
-The Arbitrator has the authority to determine jurisdiction and arbitrability issues as a preliminary matter. - (c) Disputes concerning the appointment of the Arbitrator shall be resolved by JAMS. - (d) The Arbitrator may upon a showing of good cause or sua sponte, when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may only be altered in accordance with Rules 22 and 24.
+(a) Once appointed, the Arbitrator shall resolve disputes about the interpretation and applicability of these Rules and conduct of the Arbitration Hearing.
+The resolution of the issues by the Arbitrator shall be final.

+(b) Jurisdictional and arbitrability disputes, including disputes over the formation, existence, validity, interpretation or scope of the Agreement under which Arbitration is sought, and who are proper Parties to the Arbitration, shall be submitted to and ruled on by the Arbitrator.
+The Arbitrator has the authority to determine jurisdiction and arbitrability issues as a preliminary matter.

+(c) Disputes concerning the appointment of the Arbitrator shall be resolved by JAMS.

+(d) The Arbitrator may, upon a showing of good cause or sua sponte, when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may only be altered in accordance with Rules 22 and 24.

-Rule 12.
-Representation
+RULE 12 Representation